-RiseUp Financial Announces Launch of All-New Cryptocurrency Platform
+RiseUp Financial Announces Launch of All-New Cryptocurrency Token Focused on Security

 RiseUp is excited to share details of their new token with investors who are looking for a more reliable and secure way to launch and invest in cryptocurrency, including features like:

+- Rug Screener: RiseUp has developed a rug screener that has a unique built-in system that provides investors the necessary information to spot scams.

-- Security & KYC (Know Your Customer): RiseUp allows users to enter the contract address and scan for possible scams and malicious smart contract code holders.
-Additionally, RiseUp will soon enable developers with a KYC feature for launching their pre-sale and auditing the contracts with their customers.
+- KYC (Know Your Customer): RiseUp will soon enable developers with a KYC feature for launching their pre-sale and auditing the contracts with their customers.

+- BNB Rewards: 5% of each buy and sell will go into the BNB Rewards Wallet.
+Holders that have a minimum of 1 million tokens will be eligible to receive 5% BNB rewards weekly.

 - Low Network Fees: RiseUp is powered by the Binance smart chain and is hyper deflationary, whereby it consistently decreases supply and while increasing the price over time.

 "The crypto universe is such a large and innovative space.
 But within this space also lies a dark web of developers that thrive on creating scams.
 Our focus as a project is to restore the authenticity of the Binance Smart Chain and protect investors.
-We have developed tools and resources that educate our community and we want to help them avoid fraudulent activity in the crypto space." - Brandon "The Networker"
+We have developed tools and resources that educate our community and we want to help them avoid fraudulent activity in the crypto space."

 For more information about RiseUp Financial, please visit www.riseupofficial.finance